p07chju57/AlgoTraining/README.md

 🏆 Some technical challenges for practicing my problems solving skills

-This is not all the problems i solved which enonce i write in the readme

-So i'll continiously update this readme

 ###Excerice 1 (From CodeWars ) : Fundamentals
 Convert a Number to a String!
 We need a function that can transform a number into a string.